KushalIsmael/DATS6202-FinalProject/README.md

-# Summary
+# Predicting Violent Crimes

+## Description
-This repo contains the final project for George Washington University's DATS6202: Machine Learning 1 course.
-We compared the effectiveness of a multilayer perceptron model to classical machine learning models in predicting violent crimes in a community.
+This repo contains the final project for George Washington University's DATS6202 - Machine Learning 1 course.
+We compared the effectiveness of a multilayer perceptron model to classical machine learning models in predicting violent crimes in a community using Python.

-# File Structure
+## File Structure
 The files in this repo are organized and contained in the following folders:
 1. **Proposal**
    - A proposal for our project